For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 We all make mistakes.

-I find that seems to be a trend in Ontario to keep your garage open during the summer months which I often found odd unless you were doing work inside or outside of the property.
+I find that seems to be a trend in Ontario to keep your garage open during the summer months, which I found odd unless you were doing work inside or outside the property.

-Property theft begins with bling which means thieves spot stuff they want because they have access to seeing it.
+Property theft begins with bling, which means thieves spot stuff they want because they can see it.

-Just considering all the ways we are vulnerable is scary but none the less we need to take charge and protect ourselves.
+Considering all the ways we are vulnerable is scary, but we need to take charge and protect ourselves.

-I’m certain our friend will never see his bike again but he’s learned a valuable lesson and from that so did we, lock it up.
+I’m sure our friend will never see his bike again, but he’s learned a valuable lesson from that, so did we: lock it up.

 My inspiration for this post comes after many years of being a homeowner and personally having property theft so close to home.

-When it happens to you there is a sense of violation that will happen and may cause insecurity day in and day out because you believe someone might come back to finish a job.
+When it happens to you, a sense of violation will happen and may cause insecurity day in and day out because you believe someone might come back to finish a job.

-Let’s look at some ways you can protect yourself from property theft, vehicle theft, and home burglary.
+Let’s look at ways you can protect yourself from property theft, vehicle theft, and home burglary.

-We don’t have an active security alarm system in our home but there is an ancient one wired in but not activated.
+We don’t have an active security alarm system in our home, but an ancient one is wired in but not activated.

 I did, however, install a wired doorbell security system that connects to wi-fi so we can talk and see anyone who comes to our front door.

-If you plan to have an alarm system installed be sure to do your research and look over customer reviews before signing up.
+If you plan to install an alarm system, be sure to research and review customer reviews before signing up.

-Rogers now offers an alarm system that you can get access to via your cell phone which is great because you can check in on the house.
+Rogers now offers an alarm system that you can access via your cell phone, which is great because you can check in on the house.

-My mother-in-law has Arlo Pro security cameras outside of her house which she bought on Amazon Canada for $399.
+My mother-in-law has Arlo Pro security cameras outside her house, which she bought on Amazon Canada for $399.

-It’s great as we can monitor her home via wi-fi and talk to anyone who comes on the property through the camera speakers.
+It’s great that we can monitor her home via Wi-Fi and talk to anyone on the property through the camera speakers.

-There’s also a very loud alarm we can sound if we see intruders on the property
+There’s also a deafening alarm we can sound if we see intruders on the property

 Outdoor Lighting